Aryan Republican Army: Kevin McCarthy

 A native Pennsylvanian, Kevin "Blondie" McCarthy spent his adolescence experimenting with drugs before eventually becoming a resident of the Elohim City compound in the fall of 1994.
 McCarthy was also the bass player for Stedeford's group, Day of the Sword.

 Under a plea agreement, McCarthy became a government witness and testified in a pre-trial hearing against Langan in Columbus, Ohio.
+McCarthy received a lengthy prison term for bank robbery, and was released from prison in 2007.

 Chevie Kehoe

 A fellow white supremacist and resident of the Elohim City compound, Chevie Kehoe was contracted by the Aryan Republican Army to assassinate the Mueller family.
 The Mueller family were brief residents of Elohim City that had been privy to information dealing with the alleged connection of the Aryan Republican Army to the Oklahoma City bombing.
 Prior to murdering the Mueller family (with his accomplice Daniel Lewis Lee), Chevie had sold guns to the ARA.

 Dennis Mahon

-While his exact connection to group has not been revealed, white supremacist Dennis Mahon is known to have been close friends with members of the Aryan Republican Army during his stay at Elohim City.
+While his exact connection to the Aryan Republican Army has not been revealed, white supremacist Dennis Mahon is known to have been a close friend of members of the group during his stay at Elohim City.

-A handful of videos were taken which depict Dennis Mahon engaging in paramilitary training alongside Andreas Strassmeir and Carol Howe, as well as a few other individuals which have not been identified.
-The unidentified militants in the footage may be some members of the Aryan Republican Army, since they lived at Elohim City around the same time that the video was recorded.
-In addition to this, the anonymous persons are seen wearing balaclavas in some videos, while in others, they either sport camouflage face paint or are simply too far away from the camera for them to be seen in detail.
+A handful of videos were produced in which Dennis Mahon is recorded while he is engaging in paramilitary training alongside Andreas Strassmeir and Carol Howe, as well as a few other individuals which have not been identified.
+The unidentified militants who appear in the footage may be some members of the Aryan Republican Army, since they lived at Elohim City around the time when the video was recorded.
+In addition to this, the anonymous persons are seen wearing balaclavas in some videos, while in others, they either sport camouflage face paint or they cannot be seen in detail because they are simply too far away from the camera.